Questions and Answers

 Labor costs can vary in different locations.
 For example in Hawaii, building on the West side, or on other islands will be somewhat higher than on the East or South sides of the Big Island.
 In budgeting, you can eliminate labor costs for any part of your project that you can or want to do yourself.

-You have freedom to shop for your items such as your fixtures, cabinets/counters, floor coverings and roofing materials, and this gives you flexibility - both in your budget and in the creative design aspects of your new home.
+With our system you have freedom to shop for your items such as your fixtures, cabinets/counters, floor coverings and roofing materials, and this gives you flexibility - both in your budget and in the creative design aspects of your new home.
 Our turn-key price estimates are based on owner-builders using economy to mid-price range fixtures and materials.
 If you want to add upper grades of materials and other special "finishing touches" to customize and embellish your new home or cottage, you can go up from there.

-Please feel free to call us for any additional assistance in getting customized design and building estimates for your desired project.
+Please feel free to call us for any additional assistance in getting customized design and building cost estimates for your desired project.

 Q. What is the meaning of "turn-key"?
 What does that include?